Getting Started with i.MXRT7xx-EVK

 Build Project

 The build process is configured when the project is created.
-The user can initiate the build from an icon in the project view.
+You can initiate the build from the icon in the project view.
 To the right of the project name, the build icon will start the build for that project.
-You need to return to the MCUXpresso extension perspective by clicking the “X” icon in the left navigation pane.
-You may still be in the Explorer perspective from prior section.
+Return to the MCUXpresso extension perspective by clicking the “X” icon in the left navigation pane as you may still be in the Explorer perspective from the prior section.
 Click the build icon to the right of the hello_world project.

 Getting Started RT700 Evuation Kit Software Image 9

 This will start the build process.
-The OUTPUT terminal tab at the bottom of the screen displays the build progress.
-Alternatively, you can right click on the project name to display additional build options.
+The OUTPUT terminal tab at the bottom of the screen will display the build progress.
+Alternatively, you can right-click on the project name to display additional build options.
 Clicking Rebuild or Clean Build will remove build artifacts from prior builds to allow the project to be built again.
-Otherwise, clicking Build Selected will result in an output of "no work to do"
+Otherwise, clicking Build Selected will result in a response of "no work to do"

 Getting Started RT700 Evaluation Kit Software Image 10